DigiNode-Tools/diginode-tools/docs/suggested_hardware.md

 Note: Aftermarket power supplies can be cheaper but are frequently prone to voltage issues.
 Since the Pi is also powering the SSD, it is highly recommnded to purchase a genuine official Raspberry Pi 4 power supply.
 ![Raspberry Pi 4 PSU](/images/rpi4_psu.jpg)

-# Option A: Argon One M.2 Case
+# Option A: Argon One M.2 Case with enclosed SSD

 | **Pros**                                          | **Cons**                             			     |
 |---------------------------------------------------|----------------------------------------------------|